-A returned-payment fee is charged for credit card payments that are returned by the cardholder’s bank.
-Returned-payment fees are meant to discourage cardholders from trying to pay their credit card bills with checks they know will not clear the bank because of insufficient funds.
+A returned payment fee is charged for credit card payments that are returned by the cardholder’s bank.
+Returned payment fees are meant to discourage cardholders from trying to pay their credit card bills with checks they know won’t clear the bank because of insufficient funds.

 Introductory offers are given by credit card companies to entice people to sign up for the card.
-They might be a low or 0 percent APR, a sign-up bonus, extra rewards or cash back points.
+They might be a low or 0% APR, a sign-up bonus, extra rewards or cash back points.
 Restrictions and time limits apply to introductory offers.

 No annual fee